CarlosRDomin/GeophoneDuino/README.md

    - CPU frequency: 160 MHz
    - Upload speed: 921600
    - Erase Flash: only Sketch
- 3. Copy SPIFFS (filesystem) files by clicking on `Tools > ESP8266 Sketch Data Upload`.
+ 3. Copy SPIFFS (filesystem) files by clicking on `Tools > ESP8266 upload SPIFFS files`.
 This step will allow you to:
        - Connect to the Arduino's own hotspot (which is automatically created whenever it is unable to connect to the default WiFi network), perform a network scan and [configure which network it should connect to](#how-to-configure-which-network-to-join).
        - [Visualize sensor data in real-time wirelessly](#how-to-see-real-time-sensor-data) (doesn't even need an Internet connection)
  4. Upload the sketch (`Sketch > Upload`)